-This cake is amazing.
-It's a sweet victory for keto and gluten-free baking that you can use almond flour and a sugar-free sweetener to produce a cake that is so fluffy, flavorful, and festive.
+I made this keto birthday cake for my husband after he told me about one of his fondest childhood memories, a yellow layer cake with chocolate frosting his grandma used to make.
+It's a sweet victory for low-carb baking that you can use almond flour and a sugar-free sweetener to produce a cake that is so fluffy, flavorful, and festive!

 Ingredients